Study Examines Cleft Lip/Palate Patients and Factors Preventing Them From Adequate Treatment

-Cleft lip/palate(CL/P) are one of the most common birth defects in the U.S., affecting 1 out of every 940 births.
+Cleft lip/palate(CL/P) is one of the most common birth defects in the U.S., affecting 1 out of every 940 births.
 Children with CL/P are susceptible to a range of functional and aesthetic problems, which can impact quality of life.

 Orthodontic treatment is central to the treatment of CL/P because clefts typically disrupt tooth development, jaw growth, and dental occlusion, and treatment.